hypertrack/quickstart-android/README.md

 ```

 ###### Create custom events
-If you want to have some other data (except for location) in this devices dataset, you can create it by invoking
+Use this optional method if you want to tag the tracked data with custom events that happen in your app.
+E.g. user marking a task as done, user tapping a button to share location, user accepting an assigned job, device entering a geofence, etc.
 ```java
 Map<String, Object> order = new HashMap<>();
 order.put("item", "Martin D-18");